Doha: Arts

 The Museum of Islamic Art or MIA in Doha, opened in 2008, is regarded as one of the best museums in the region.
 This, and several other Qatari museums located in the city, like the Arab Museum of Modern Art, falls under the Qatar Museums Authority (QMA) which is led by Sheikha Al-Mayassa bint Hamad bin Khalifa Al-Thani, the sister of the emir of Qatar.

 The National Museum of Qatar, which was constructed in place of the original Qatar National Museum, opened to the public on 28 March 2019.

 Cinema

 The Doha Film Institute (DFI) is an organisation established in 2010 to oversee film initiatives and create a sustainable film industry in Qatar.
 DFI was founded by H.E.
 Sheikha Al Mayassa bint Hamad bin Khalifa Al-Thani.

 The Doha Tribeca Film Festival (DTFF), partnered with the American-based Tribeca Film Festival, was held annually in Doha from 2009 to 2012.
+It emanated from a collaboration between the Doha Film Institute and Tribeca Enterprises.
+Celebrities such as Robert De Niro, Salma Hayek, Adel Emam, Mira Nair, and Kevin Spacey attended the festivals.
+The festivals and premieres took place in the Katara Cultural Village every year as well as The Museum of Islamic Art, Doha in 2012.
+The DTFF premiered up to 87 films from all around the world.

+The major cinema operators in Doha are Vox, NOVO and Flik.

 Media

 Qatar's first radio station, Mosque Radio, began broadcasting in the 1960s from Doha.
 The multinational media conglomerate Al Jazeera Media Network is based in Doha with its wide variety of channels of which Al Jazeera Arabic, Al Jazeera English, Al Jazeera Documentary Channel, Al Jazeera Mubasher, beIN Sports Arabia and other operations are based in the TV Roundabout in the city.
 Al-Kass Sports Channel's headquarters is also located in Doha.

+Al Jazeera Media Network serves as the overarching entity overseeing Al Jazeera English, Al Jazeera Arabic, AJ+ along with several other fact-based media endeavors that bear the same distinct brand.
+Originally conceived as a satellite TV channel delivering Arabic news and current affairs, it has since evolved into a multifaceted media network encompassing various platforms such as online, specialized television channels in numerous languages, and more.